hotforfeature/origami/README.md

 Since we'll be referencing these assets in our `index.html`, they must be part of the app's root directory.
 A typical Angular CLI-generated project will have a `src/` directory that is the app root.

-We can create a directory under `src/` called `wc_polyfills` and move the webcomponents polyfills to this directory.
-For this we can modify the .angular-cli.json as follow:
+For make this we can modify the .angular-cli.json as follow:

 `.angular-cli.json`
 ```